-505 Howard Street Suite 1000 San Francisco, CA 94105 Attn: Matthew Gray
+505 Howard Street Suite 1000 San Francisco, CA 94105 Attn: Matthew Gray or such changed address as Owner shall designate in writing to City.

 22.12.2 To City.
 Any notice required or permitted to be given to City under or pursuant to this Development Agreement shall be made and given in writing, if by mail addressed to: